withastro/starlight/.changeset/swift-files-wave.md

 '@astrojs/starlight': patch
 ---

-fix: respond to media query change events when theme is `auto`
+Fixes responding to system color scheme changes when theme is `auto`